 Disguise a Turkey project is a family favorite activity every year, but this year many teachers are teaching hybrid or virtually and it is tricky to allow all students to participate.
-This disguise a turkey pack has print AND a digital option for Seesaw so all of your students can participate.
-There are so many great, creative turkey disguise ideas out there and it’s so fun to see what families come up with each year.
-With the digital option, you don’t need to skip it this year!
+This turkey disguise project pack has print AND a digital option for Seesaw so all of your students can participate.
+There are so many great, creative turkey disguise ideas out there and it's so fun to see what families come up with each year.
+With the digital option, you don't need to skip it this year!

 How to Introduce the Activity

 I always read the book Turkey Trouble by Wendi Silvano (Amazon affiliate link.) to introduce the disguise a turkey project.
 In the book the farmer is getting ready for Thanksgiving and turkey realizes he'll be dinner.
 So the turkey tries out a lot of different disguises to hide from the farmer.
 This is an adorable story and it starts to get kids thinking about what kind of disguise they could create.

 Then you can show kids the project.
 It helps to show some past examples, too.
 You'll want to give families plenty of time to complete the project, but not too much.
 I found that giving families 2 weekends is just the right amount of time.

 This activity is very low-prep.
 Just make copies and send it home (or you could choose to complete it in class)!

 –Type up your letter to families for directions (or just tweak the one included in the pack) and make sure to include a due date.